Ghostly0328/NTNU-Reinforcement/README.md

 # Keep a saft distance
-NTNU Reinforcement Class Resources and Keep a Saft distance(FinalProject)
+Keep a safe distance from vehicles in front of you by using images.

 ### Result